 Change will happen, that you can be sure.
 But that is why you are in “therapy” – to change the way you feel in your body.
 However, CHANGE, as you know, is NOT always so orderly, or pleasant, or pretty.
 Worth it?
 Challenging?
 YES.
 Predictable?
 No.

-When manual therapies begin to do their work, the body initiates a healing response and this transformation can momentarily manifest some intense sensations.
+When manual therapies are employed, the body initiates a healing response and this can momentarily manifest some intense sensations.
 Ones that are near impossible to describe.
 The body’s language takes time to learn, enough to interpret what it has to say.
 There are some wonderfully delightful sensations – that give you the head tingles, make you sigh in relief or send you off to la-la land.
 Accompanied by other more intense sensations.
 Spots that when palpated with presence, patience, and precision – hurts so good!
 (Why the “No Pain, No Gain” Mindset Won’t Serve You in Bodywork)

 You might possibly have your attention be brought to how exhausted you are or how un-tamed your nervous system has gotten.
 Or realize how opposite of relaxed you currently are.
 (By the way, I have never worked on a person who doesn’t have tension in their body).

 Therapeutic touch shines a light on the dark corners, in the nooks and crannies of our frame (our structure) and exposes our mind to our body’s current state.
 When a body worker reaches the deeper older layers of tension and trauma that have been stored in your muscle memory.
 Underneath the armor and the ego that shields us.
 As we release the patterns that are tightly bound and etched into our soft tissues, fastening down our bones, impinging on our nerves and impacting our attitudes → belief structures; you may discover the inter-connectedness and the relationship between your physical and emotional health.